thaliapena12/slack/README.md

   npm run dev
   ```

-#### Option A. Serve Application on Local Machine
+#### Option A. Run application on Local Machine

-- start server application with production build locally
+- Start server application with production build locally.
-  server will be listening to [http://localhost:3000] by default
+  Server will be listening to [http://localhost:3000] by default.

   ```npm ./slack
   npm run frontend
   ```

-- **!important**: client API url's port is set to **3000** by default
+- **!important**: client API url's port is set to **3000** by default.

 ### Client Production Deployment

-- install dependencies & output production build in client
+- Install dependencies & output production build in client.
-  production build directory will be output to ./slack
+  Production build directory will be output to ./slack

   ```
   cd ./slack